Transparent ceramics

-While single-crystalline ceramics may be largely defect-free (particularly within the spatial scale of the incident light wave), optical transparency in polycrystalline materials is limited by the amount of light that is scattered by their microstructural features.
-The amount of light scattering therefore depends on the wavelength of the incident radiation, or light.
+Optical transparency in materials is limited by the amount of light that is scattered by their microstructural features with the amount of light scattering depending on the wavelength of the incident radiation, or light.
 For example, since visible light has a wavelength scale on the order of hundreds of nanometers, scattering centers will have dimensions on a similar spatial scale.

-Most ceramic materials, such as alumina and its compounds, are formed from fine powders, yielding a fine grained polycrystalline microstructure that is filled with scattering centers comparable to the wavelength of visible light.
+Most ceramic materials, such as those made of alumina, are formed from fine powders, yielding a fine grained polycrystalline microstructure filled with scattering centers comparable in size to the wavelength of visible light.
 Thus, they are generally opaque as opposed to transparent materials.
-Recent nanoscale technology, however, has made possible the production of (poly)crystalline transparent ceramics such as alumina Al2O3, yttria alumina garnet (YAG), and neodymium-doped Nd:YAG.
+In contrast, single-crystalline ceramics may be manufactured largely defect-free (particularly within the spatial scale of the incident light wave), offering nearly 99% optical transparency.
+Polycrystalline transparent ceramics based on alumina Al2O3, yttrium aluminium garnet (YAG), and neodymium-doped Nd:YAG were made possible by early 2000s nanoscale technology.